 Just a quick note to thank you so much for your critique.
 I have been struggling for a long time now on my opening pages, not quite understanding why they weren’t working.
 Your observation that maybe I haven’t found my real beginning yet was eye-opening.
 I am now filled with ideas for a new first chapter, and so relieved that I can take all the pressure off my current first chapter!

 As such, most writers don’t land on their real beginning until much later in the revision process.
 Some don’t even land there until their book is sold and they’re deep into editing it on a more professional level.
-The point is, do the best you can with the beginning, learn as much as you can about how to make a good beginning work (while you’re waiting for my book, check out HOOKED by Les Edgerton, out from Writer’s Digest, and discussed on this blog already here), and then give it your best shot.
+The point is, do the best you can with the beginning, learn as much as you can about how to make a good beginning work (check out HOOKED by Les Edgerton, out from Writer’s Digest, and discussed on this blog about setting reader expectations), and then give it your best shot.

 If you lock yourself (mentally) into a beginning that isn’t working, it will hurt you in the submission pile, since that’s what you’re showing off to agents and editors.
 Stay as open-minded and as flexible with your novel opening, and make sure you write one that you will want to sustain for a scene or two without slipping into flashback or making a scene transition.
 That’s one easy way to know when a writer is in their opening mojo–they grab on to a beginning and they run with it for a while.
 Thanks to Barbara for letting me pass on this reminder, and keep my note in mind for your own writing.

 Wondering how to start writing a book?
 Get one-on-one, in-depth feedback on your manuscript when you hire me as a fiction editor.